Annual Infrastructure Administration Fee

 This fee is based on the length of the vessel.

-Due to COVID-19, please note the fees for 2020/21 have been waived.
-Upon receipt of confirmation of vessel details, MAST will issue a label that must be displayed in a prominent position on the vessel.
+On payment of the Annual Infrastructure Administration Fee, MAST will issue a label that must be displayed in a prominent position on the vessel.
 If the label is not displayed, there is a provision for an infringement notice to be issued.

 Vessel Home Port